cockroachdb/docs/src/current/v23.2/physical-cluster-replication-monitoring.md

 `ready` | The virtual cluster's data is ready for use.
 `replicating` | The replication job has started and is replicating data.
 `replication paused` | The replication job is paused due to an error or a manual request with `ALTER VIRTUAL CLUSTER ...
 PAUSE REPLICATION`.
 `replication pending cutover` | The replication job is running and a cutover time has been set.
-Once the the replication reaches the cutover time, the will begin automatically.
+Once the the replication reaches the cutover time, the cutover will begin automatically.
 `replication cutting over` | The job has started cutting over.
 The cutover time can no longer be changed.
 Once complete, the virtual cluster will be available for use with `ALTER VIRTUAL CLUSTER ...
 START SHARED SERVICE`.
 `replication error` | An error has occurred.
 You can find more detail in the error message and the logs.